SFDO-Tooling/CumulusCI/docs/cumulusci_flow.md

 -   **Parent**: feature/parent-branch-name
 -   **Child**: feature/parent-branch-name\_\_child-branch-name

-A child branch extends the parent\'s name with two additional underscores (`__`) and an additional description.
+A child branch extends the parent's name with two additional underscores (`__`) and an additional description.

 Auto-merging from parent to child branches works as follows: